primalmotion/simplai/README.md

 - [x] retry error back propagation
 - [x] doc strings
 - [ ] move some parts out of the repository (prompts)
+- [ ] declarative chain builder (from a yaml file or something like that)